Electronic Law Library

 Scopus is excellent for literature reviews or seeing what has been published in your area as it can locate high quality journal articles, books chapters and more for any subject.
 It has advanced tools to visualise your search results, showing how trends have changed over time.
 There are many other ways researchers use it too, such as assessing the research performance of a person, journal or university.

 Access Scopus on-campus at Scopus.com.
 The trial runs throughout July 2019 and is scheduled to stop at the end of the month.

 These videos show what you can do with Scopus

 What do you think?

 Please let us know what you think about Scopus (good or bad) here.
 Your views will inform our decision making beyond the Summer.

 These e-resources can be accessed 24/7.

 - LexisNexis is a full-text database containing case law and legislation from the UK, EU, US and some other jurisdictions.
 Also contains a wide range of local and national UK newspapers.
 Lexis has a very wide range of UK law reports, and a collection of full text law journals.
 It also has a large number of full text US Law Reviews.

-- Social Sciences Citation Index is a resources that indexes journals covering all social science disciplines including anthropology, business and management, economics and finance, education, geography, government and politics, law, psychology, sociology, and social policy.
+- Web of Science – Social Sciences Citation Index is a resources that indexes journals covering all social science disciplines including anthropology, business and management, economics and finance, education, geography, government and politics, law, psychology, sociology, and social policy.

 - Westlaw is a very large database of legal materials from the United Kingdom, European Union, United States and other common law jurisdictions.
 It contains full-text case law and legislation, full-text journal articles from a limited number of UK law journals, plus some international materials.
 Multiple UK and EU databases can be searched from the home page or individual databases selected from the content links.